marcellino-ornelas/create-components-react/README.md

 > Note: The `-c` flag in create will replace the extention for all `.css` files.
 If you want all your css files from `css` to `sass` or `less` files change it with the `-c` flag or change it in the `settings.json` file under `cssType`.

+To use custom packages use the `-p` flag while creating a component.
+The `-p` or `--packages` flag takes a colon separated list of package names.

+Example:

+    react-component create -p storage:view:container App

+This command will Create App with a custom storage, view, and container package included.

 <br>

 > Review Create flags section for a full list of all flags.